th2-net/th2-docs/content/versions/1-5-4/fundamentals/pins-and-links/pins.md

 <notice note>

-If your gRPC pin stands for server endpoint it is required to create enpoint in `extended-settings.service.endpoints` option in box configuration.
+If you want to provide access to gRPC server from external boxes, it is required to create enpoint in `extended-settings.service.endpoints` option in box configuration.

 </notice>